-Cultural Diplomacy and the Heritage of Empire analyses the history of the negotiations that led to the atypical return of colonial-era cultural property from the Netherlands to Indonesia in the 1970s.
-By doing so, the book shows that competing visions of post-colonial redress were contested throughout the era of post-World War Two decolonization.
+Cultural Diplomacy and the Heritage of Empire analyzes the history of the negotiations that led to the atypical return of colonial-era cultural property from the Netherlands to Indonesia in the 1970s.
+By doing so, the book shows that competing visions of post-colonial redress were contested throughout the era of post-World War II decolonization.

 Cultural Diplomacy and the Heritage of Empire offers a new perspective on the international influence of the UNGA and UNESCO on the return debate.
 As such, the book will be of interest to scholars, students and practitioners engaged in the study of cultural property diplomacy and law, museum and heritage studies, modern European history, post-colonial studies and historical anthropology.

 Introduction: the Netherlands and Indonesia: a rare success in the history of post-colonial returns

 1 Colonial redress or post-colonial cooperation?: competing visions of cultural diplomacy in 1949

 2 Cultural diplomacy at a crossroads: the Dutch struggle with Sukarno’s Indonesia, 1950–65